geodon7399/FedEx/README.md

 <b>Next Steps</b>
 --------------------------
-Using this library relies heavily on the numpy library which I did not forsee when I dove into this.
+Using this library relies heavily on the numpy library which I did not foresee when I dove into this.
 Going forward...

-* Choose a bigger sample of data and choose the best method to plot it.
+* Choose a bigger sample of data and choose the best method to plot it
 * Keep plugging away at this